09 Apr 3 Tips for Maximising Tax Reliefs and Allowances

 For stocks and shares ISA, you will have to invest your money in open-ended companies.
 These include investment trusts, government gifts, corporate bonds, and particular companies the HMRC chose.
 Additionally, a stocks and shares ISA is an excellent method of guarding your financial stability against dividend tax or capital gain tax.

-Get in touch with the best accountants in London to determine which ISA best suits your needs.
+Get in touch with the best accountants to determine which ISA best suits your needs.

 Taxes for dividends are lower than income tax.
 The law states that if you receive at least £150,000 for a dividend payment, you no longer have to pay a separate rate when you receive your dividends next year.
 Alternatively, it also works the same way if you withhold receiving your dividends for this year and simultaneously get both bonuses next year.
 In doing so, you save by paying a fee good for one year for two consecutive years.

 Knowledge is power in terms of tax obligations.
-If you are smart with your finances, you can save a ton of money by maximising the reliefs and allowances that the government allows.
+If you are smart with your finances, you can save a ton of money by maximizing the reliefs and allowances that the government allows.